cappuu02/Cybersecurity-Sapienza/Distributed System/9) Paxos.md

 ## EVENTUALLY - SYNCHRONOUS

 ### Paxos
 The Paxos provide a viable solution to consensus in eventually synchronous settings with crash failures:
 - Safety (validity + integrity + agreement) is always guaranteed
 - The algorithm is live (termination) only when the network behaves in a “good way” for long enough periods of time

+>**Assumption**: majority of correct processes and eventually synchronous system.

-Actors in the basi Paxos Protocol
+Actors in the basic Paxos Protocol
-- Proposers: propose values.
+- **Proposers**: propose values.
-- Acceptors: processes that must commit on a final decided value.
+- **Acceptors**: processes that must commit on a final decided value.
-- Learners: passively assist to the decision and obtain the final decided value
+- **Learners**: passively assist to the decision and obtain the final decided value

 >The majority assumption is needed only on the set of acceptors.